fx-giant/giant-documentations/visual/flight-route.md

 ### Line Color

-You can choose the colour to represent the data available for the destinations of the selected origin in the map.
+You can choose the colour of the lines for the destinations of the selected origin in the map.

 ### Trending